ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 selection to that single interface, and often leads to less flexible and resilient connection establishment.

-In contrast to other Selection Properties, this property is a tuple of an (Enumerated) interface identifier and a preference, and can either be implemented directly as such, or for making one preference available for each interface and interface type available on the system.
+In contrast to other Selection Properties, this property is a set of (Enumerated) interface identifier and preference tuples, and can either be implemented directly as such, or for making one preference available for each interface and interface type available on the system.